Former La Habra Police Chief Alan Hostetter, 5 Other SoCal Men Indicted On Conspiracy Charges Related To Jan. 6 Capitol Breach

 LOS ANGELES (CBSLA) — Six California men, four of whom identify as members of the anti-government Three Percenters movement, have been charged with crimes related to the breach of the U.S. Capitol on Jan.
 6, the U.S. Department of Justice said.

+One of the men charged is former La Habra Police Department Chief Alan Hostetter, 56, of San Clemente, who has made a name for himself as a vocal member of the “Stop the Steal,” and pandemic protest movements.READ MORE: As LA Reopens On June 15, Shedding Most COVID-19 Safety Protocols, Unanswered Questions Remain

+“Yes, he has strong views,” Bilal Essayli, Hostetter’s attorney, said.”If he uses strong language, then so be it.
+But that doesn’t make him a criminal.”

-The following men are facing federal charges that include conspiracy, obstructing an official proceeding, and unlawful entry on restricted building or grounds:READ MORE: 7-Month-Old Boy In Stroller Struck By Hit-And-Run Driver In Long Beach
+Hostetter is one of six Southern California men facing charges that include conspiracy, obstructing an official proceeding, and unlawful entry on restricted building or grounds.

-- Alan Hostetter, 56, of San Clemente and former La Habra police chief;

 - Russell Taylor, 40, of Ladera Ranch;